Snatch Game (RuPaul's Drag Race season 9)

 "Snatch Game" is the sixth episode of the ninth season of the American television series RuPaul's Drag Race.
 It originally aired on April 28, 2017.
-Candis Cayne and Denis O'Hare make guest appearances.
+The episode's main challenge tasks the contestants with impersonating celebrities in the Snatch Game.
+Candis Cayne and Denis O'Hare are guests.
+Alexis Michelle wins the episode's main challenge.
+Cynthia Lee Fontaine is eliminated from the competition after placing in the bottom and losing a lip-sync contest against Peppermint to "Music" by Madonna.